-I made my keyboard wireless
+I made my custom keyboard wireless

 I don’t have a particular need for a wireless keyboard.
 I’m usually planted at my desk, with my laptop plugged into a dock and a wired keyboard readily available.